The ultimate guide to providing the best customer self-service

 Instead, provide a home base to make it convenient for customers to find and access information to resolve their tech issues independently.
 Instead of scattering vital information throughout your website, put everything they need in one place.

-With so many customers moving away from text-based instruction manuals, self-serve video tutorials and interactive learning options are non-negotiable for your customer self-service strategy.
+With so many customers moving away from text-based instruction manuals, self-serve tutorials and interactive learning options are non-negotiable for your customer self-service strategy.

-The benefits of interactive and video tutorials
+The benefits of interactive tutorials

 Create a better onboarding process

 The self-serve onboarding process gives prospective customers a first impression of your company.
 Therefore, the importance of a seamless onboarding experience can’t be overemphasized.
-Creating an optimal video customer experience increases feature adoption and reduces customer churn.
+Creating an optimal customer experience increases feature adoption and reduces customer churn.

 Increase customer satisfaction

-When done correctly, interactive and video customer service increases your company’s NPS score and customer satisfaction.
+When done correctly, interactive customer service increases your company’s NPS score and customer satisfaction.
 This, in turn, benefits your business.
 Not only is your company more likely to retain customers, but 89% of customers also say they’re more likely to complete additional purchases after a positive customer service experience.

 Reduce tech support costs

-Videos and interactive learning options are crucial to a successful customer self-service strategy.
+Interactive visual learning options are crucial to a successful customer self-service strategy.
 When done right, these tools help both businesses and customers succeed.

 - Verizon enjoys an 85% call deflection rate thanks to self-serve support resources.